 If I lift my head up from the hammock and squint between the leaves, the outline of the kitchen dances in shadows of green.

-Freshly made with raw sawn wood, it’s a kitchen as you’d expect anywhere.
+Freshly made with raw sawn wood, it’s a kitchen as you’d anywhere.
 Except that this lies gloriously outdoors, skilfully hidden from the elements with a sloped roof and key backdrop.

 Up here in the cabin, while there isn’t a kitchen, there is actually all that we need.